InKCre/InKCre-docu/docs/design-doc/PRD/main/gather-information/index.md

 Gather Information is one of the main features, playing the INPUT role of the whole system.\
 Gather Information is defined as the step of gathering, downloading, converting any outside-of-system information and data into the system.

-TODO: copy the introduction from index.md

-The three main questions we need to answer are listed as following:

-1. Where to gather
-2. What to gather
+> What this module are going to do is **automatically** gather all information **in one place**.
-3. How to gather

-Every source should answer these three questions. \
-Which means every source has their implementation of where, what, how to gather. \

-And what types of source should we supported? \

 ## Where to Gather

-There is a big difference since the Internet emerged, In the past days, we can only gather information from real world -- newspaper, word of mouth, travel ... \
+There is a big difference since the Internet emerged, In the past, we can only gather information from real world -- newspaper, word of mouth, travel ... \
 But nowadays, you can gather information without the limitation of time and space, which is why information explotion like this.

 So, information/data are everywhere, and they can be represented in various ways.

-Considering this system is a system building on morden computer, all data/information can be represented/stored as:

-1. Character
-2. Image
-3. Audio
-4. Video
-5. Chart

-The questions information sources need to figured out is:

-1. what is a source
-2. what is an item

-Here we divided source into these types based on where are they from.
+**First**, we need to figure out all the places having information (that valuable to us, need to be gathered).

 ### From the Virtual Life

-The virtual life is reffering to the world/life that the world people built as the mirror of the real world. \
+The virtual life is reffering to the world/life that the world people built as the mirror of the real world.
-*TODO: weried, maybe wrong*

 1. [From Native App](./where/virtual-life/native-app.md)
 2. [From Web](./where/virtual-life/web.md)